Soundgarden responds to recent lawsuit filed by Vicky Cornell

 Cornell’s attorneys did not immediately respond to a request for comment Saturday.

-The division between Cornell and Thayil, Shepherd and Cameron began in 2019 when Cornell filed suit to halt Soundgarden from using recordings made by Cornell before his 2017 death to release a final album.
+The division between Cornell and Thayil, Shepherd and Cameron began in 2019 when Cornell filed suit to halt Soundgarden from using recordings made by Chris Cornell before his 2017 death to release a final album.
 That case remains in play after being moved from Florida to Washington last year.

 Though there’s been no official announcement about the future, it’s clear the surviving members would like to move forward.
 They started new social media feeds last summer on Twitter, Facebook and Instagram under the name The Nude Dragons — an anagram for Soundgarden.
 And Saturday’s statement hints at what they hope will come next.